Living Hope High School, Kenya, Africa

 Jarrettown Church and Living Hope

-JUMC’s Connie Damon has gone to Living Hope for the past 7 years as our Ambassador.
+JUMC’s Connie Damon has been going to Living Hope since 2014 as our Ambassador.
 Although the pandemic prevented her return this past January, she hopes to be able to return in January of 2022 to continue work begun there in past years.

 Through her sharing of needs upon her return here each year, Jarrettown Church members have caught her sense of urgency to help with the needs of Living Hope.
 In 2014, we were able to raise the money to have a Well dug.
 In years since, we have helped with the purchase of a vehicle for emergency transport of ill students and those in the surrounding Bush.
 We built a Healing Hut (small Dispensary), equipped it with medicines and hired a local nurse who sees to the medical needs of the students.
-We helped with purchasing a parcel of land adjoining the campus for a new dorm to be built, and construction of protective fencing around the property.
+We helped with purchasing a parcel of land adjoining the campus for a new dorm to be built.
 These are just some of the ways we have answered the call.
 Marilyn and the students constantly say “THANK YOU JARRETTOWN!”.

 The vision and goals of Living Hope are becoming a reality as sponsored children have their lives changed and are given hope to replace hopelessness.
 God is at work at Living Hope, and we can continue to help.